Char-Hunt/Learning-Info-Sec/README.md

 ⚡COURSES:⚡
 - 🔭Professional Development Course, Cybersecurity, IT Services Management, IT Ops (certification courses)
   - Connect and Protect: Networks and Network Security
+  - CompTIA Network+
+  - CompTIA A+
+  - ISC2 Certified in Cybersecurity
+  - Assets, Threats, and Vulnerabilities
   - Tools of the Trade: Linux and SQL
   - Automate Cybersecurity Tasks with Python
-  - Put It to Work: Prepare for Cybersecurity Jobs and tasks
   - Foundations of Cybersecurity
+  - ITIL
   - Sound the Alarm: Detection and Response
-  - Assets, Threats, and Vulnerabilities
-  - Play It Safe: Manage Security Risks
-  - CompTIA Network+
-  - CompTIA A+
-  - ISC2 Certified in Cybersecurity
-  - ITIL

 ##
 ⚡SKILLS and EXPERIENCE:⚡
 - Linux